Nyborian parent, are you new to freestyle skiing? Want to learn more about what to expect? Check out this guide written by a veteran Nybora parent:

 Places to find out about these events:

-As I mentioned earlier, USSA events provide a path to the Junior Nationals and possible berth in National/International events.
-A spot to JN’s is determined by two things….points gained during the season and skiers must ski in the Central Division Divisionals held toward the end of the season.
+As I mentioned earlier, USSA/USASA events provide a path to Nationals and could later possibly lead to berth in International events.
+A spot to Nationals is determined by two things….points gained during the season and skiers ranking at the end of the season.

-- This can be confusing but each skier earns points at USSA events
+- This can be confusing but each skier earns points at the sanctioned events

 - Slopestyle and Halfpipe point possibilities are set by highest point total skier entered into that event.
-The point list can be found on the USSA site.
+The point list can be found on the USASA site.

 - There is a results sheet generated after each event with each skiers points

-- Aerials points are determined by the actual score at each event
+- For USSA, Aerials points are determined by the actual score at each event

 - A predetermined number of spots are allocated nationally for each discipline.
-Consult the ussa freestyle rule book, it can be found on the ussa website
+Consult the USSA freestyle and USASA rule book, it can be found on the respective websites

 - The points list is regardless of age.
-JNs include 18 and under skiers
+For USASA, spots can be awarded by age group.

 - As the year proceeds, several updates are published and you can see your skiers ranking